TrueSparrowSystems/slackmin/README.md

 `whitelistedUsers` is an array consisting of whitelisted slack member ids.
 Whitelisted users are channel admins who can execute commands in whitelisted channels.

-## Slackmin Middleware usage
+## Slackmin Middleware Usage

 slackmin package provides the set of middlewares that can be used with slack slash commands as well as with interactive routes.
 The middleware layer formats and preprocesses the slack payload.
 Sanitize unwanted HTML tags from parameters obtained in request body, query, headers. slackmin has build-in security, slack request verification, slack app id  validation, slack channel id validation and user authentication are performed by middleware layer.